-Since the first report appeared in the SARS Newsletter in 1996 (Kroeper 1996, 18ff.), the Naga Project of the Egyptian Museum Berlin (director D. Wildung) has continued work at the Meroitic site of Naga located $\epsilon$ .
-170km north east of Khartoum and $\epsilon$ .
+Since the first report appeared in the SARS Newsletter in 1996 (Kroeper 1996, 18ff.), the Naga Project of the Egyptian Museum Berlin (director D. Wildung) has continued work at the Meroitic site of Naga located c.
+170km north east of Khartoum and c.
 45km east of the Nile.
 The excavation was made possible by the most generous and continuous support of the German Research Foundation (DFG) whereas financial support for the restoration undertaken during these years was granted by the Friends of the Egyptian Museum Berlin, private sponsors and by the German Federal Foreign Office's Cultural Preservation Program.

 The work at the site which is c.
 3km in length and 1km wide has concentrated in three areas: the city survey and the areas around the Amun and Lion Temples (Plate 1).
-So far statues were found near the entrance ramp of the building (Plate 2).
-A concentrated excavation effort on the city buildings is planned in the future.
+So far no work has been undertaken in other interesting parts of the site such as the hafirs, the hafir temple, the cemeteries or the quarries.